khangtictoc/CTF-Writeup-Practice/Web/Rootme/Web - Server/SQL injection - Error/README.md

 Construct payload using `CAST()` and put into the second parameter in `ORDER BY`.
 Use a query for returning the result when error happens when `CAST()` is triggered.
 Beside, `CAST()` only have 1 value, make sure our query return 1 rows

 In PostgreSQL, there're 2 worth-mention table is `information_schema.tables` and `information_schema.columns` saving information for each database.
-We would try to retrieve columns's info.
+We would try to retrieve table's info.
 Payload:

 ```
 asc, cast((select table_name from information_schema.talbes limit 1 offset 0) as int)